Siriusmart/vidiup/README.md

 I got an instance running at [vidiup.siri.sh](https://vidiup.siri.sh).

+## self host

-If you want to self host, figure it out yourself before I'm back from my trip.
-Just know that having more than one instance of this kinda defeats the whole point of a central index.
+Having more than one instance kind of defeats the point of keeping the instances secret, but here's how you do it.

+1. Git clone and build the project.
+2. Copy files from `/template/storage` to `~/.local/share/vidiup`, `/template/config` to `~/.config/vidiup`
+3. Open `sampleset.json` and add a video, playlist, channel ***ID***, and a search term used for testing.
+4. Run it, it should work now.
+If it doesn't ask me for help.